thosgood/this-weeks-finds/markdown/201-250/week207.md

 There were also some slides, but you're not missing a lot by not seeing them.
-The talk was not easy to understand, so unless quantum gravity is your specialty you may feel like just skimming it to get the flavor, and then reading my attempt at a summary.
+The talk was not easy to understand, so unless quantum gravity is your speciality you may feel like just skimming it to get the flavor, and then reading my attempt at a summary.

 The talk began with Hawking's trademark introduction, uttered as usual